Paul Santorini: Private sector Greece

-By 1919, Paul moved to Athens, Greece, and continued working as a hydroelectric engineer for the Greek government.
+By 1919, Santorini moved to Athens, Greece, and continued working as a hydroelectric engineer for the Greek government.
 He studied the Edessa Waterfalls, Lake Vegoritida, and Agra Pella.
 He continued in this position until 1921.
 He worked in the private sector from 1921 until 1930.
 He became the chief engineer of a company in Athens from 1921 to 1925.
 Around this period he also wrote articles in the field of engineering under the pseudonym "Santo Rini".
 One of his articles published in 1921 was La Théorie du Rendement Économique Maximum D'une Conduite Forcée en Métal et le Calcul Rationnel de Ses Éléments (The Theory of the Maximum Economic Return of a Metal Pension Pipe and the Rational Calculation of its Elements).
 He was the head of static analysis for designing structures at Ergoliptiki from 1925 to 1927.
-Around this period Paul engineered a refined method for cement and finally from 1927 until 1930 he worked at Kronos Industries.
+Around this period, Santorini engineered a refined method for cement and finally from 1927 until 1930 he worked at Kronos Industries.
 In this position, he researched the elastic deformations of solid structures and wrote several articles about the facility.
-That same year Paul took a government position and was one of the directors of Hydraulics at the Ministry of Agriculture, and he remained in this position until 1946.
+That same year, he took a government position and was one of the directors of Hydraulics at the Ministry of Agriculture, remaining in this position until 1946.